-Mr. Asensio holds an Undergraduate degree from the University of Pennsylvania’s Wharton Business School and an MBA from Harvard Business School.
+Mr. Asensio holds an Undergraduate degree from the University of Pennsylvania’s Wharton Business School and an MBA from Harvard Business School in 1982.

 Hatun Aytug, Director

 Ms. Aytug is a senior executive in design and supply chain management.
 Ms. Aytug is the head of product design for The Limited.
 Before she held top level management positions at PVH Corp, Levi Strauss & Co., American Eagle, Polo Ralph Lauren and Alex Wang and owns !dea Generation, LLC a consulting and investment company in internet ventures in fashion industry.

 Ms. Aytug is a graduate of the Parsons School of Design – The New School.